Special Offer!Use code first15 and

 Sociology is "the study of the origin, development, organization and institutions of social behavior" (Bauerova, 2011).
 On the other hand, sociological imagination is the awareness that an individual will have "the relationship between personal experiences and the society" (McKay, 2014).
 People with low income behave in a certain manner.
 Sociologists examine such a behavior and relate it to the lack of resources.
 When an individual lacks resources, they progressively withdraw from their social group, begin feeling hatred and observing certain norms.
 The poor feel that the society or some other people may handle their problem.

 When President Johnson was launching a war on poverty, the poverty rate stood at 22.1% according to Census Bureau data.
 Over the years, the efforts have borne fruit, but the burden is still large.
 In 2013, according to Census Bureau data, 14.5% of American population lived in poverty.
 In Appalachia (one of the U.S. poorest region), the poverty rate in 2010 was reported to be at 16.6% of the total population.
 In Texas, the state bordering Mexico, and in other 12 states bordering ther nations, poverty rate in 2010 was reported to be 31%.
 These are the states that are known to lack necessities such as clean water, electricity, and sewer systems (Krogstad, 2015).
-Therefore, poverty in the United States still remains a complicated issue that need well thought out measures to be put in place.
+Therefore, poverty in the United States still remains a complicated issue that needs well thought out measures to be put in place.
 Though America has traveled a long way in fighting poverty, it needs to restructure its operations of reducing and preventing poverty.

 The literature review will focus on the measures that the United States can take to prevent and reduce poverty.
 It will look at it in three subsections;